Rostyslav-Stetsyk/Rostyslav-Stetsyk/README.md

 🚀 **About Me**

-I'm a passionate Fullstack Developer with a strong focus on frontend development and experience in building various web applications, from CRM systems and chats to landing pages and CMS solutions.
-I love creating efficient and user-friendly applications and am always open to learning new technologies and improving my skills.
+I'm a Fullstack Developer with a strong emphasis on frontend development and experience building various web applications, from CRM systems and chats to landing pages and CMS solutions.
+I focus on writing efficient code, using modern technologies, and improving my skills.
+I’m always learning and aim to create impactful, innovative solutions.

 **🌍 Based in:** Ternopil, Ukraine
 **🎓 Education:** Fullstack Developer at GoIT (Feb 2023 – Dec 2023)